GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 # #Summary

-this project has finally tested my ability to be able to work hours in a row and to be able to publish something finished and with optimized performance thanks to intelligent programming techniques.
+this project has finally tested my ability to be able to work hours in a row and to be able to publish something finished and with optimized performance thanks to better programming techniques.

 ## #Project goals